Paralegal/Legal Assistant Program

 - We also seek to promote both the paralegal profession generally as well as the professionalism of paralegals/legal assistants with the result of increasing the ways paralegals/legal assistants can be of service to the legal profession.

-Emphasis is placed on the development of core skills in legal research techniques, compilation and analysis of data, understanding legal vocabulary, preparation of legal documents, and critical thinking.
-A student that successfully completes the Paralegal/Legal Assistant Degree or Certificate will have done so after demonstrating adequate skills in each of the following competencies:
+A student who is able to successfully complete the Paralegal/Legal Assistant Certificate will have done so after demonstrating adequate skills in each of the following competencies:

 - knowledge of the various functions and roles of a paralegal;